Monitoring Desk

 80ml maple syrup

-3 fresh makrut lime leaves
+3 fresh makrut lime leaves, finely chopped

 1 tsp vanilla bean paste (or the scraped seeds of ¼ vanilla pod)